nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <b>Extensions:</b>
 * 2a.
 Index provided by user is not found in reminder list.
     * 2a1.
-System will promopt user again.
+System will prompt user again.
       Use case resumes from step 1.
 </pre>
 </details>